A manifesto, a shop, a ship

 with a long view.

 I grew up in Witzenhausen — a small town in central Germany known, if it is known at all, for its university of ecological agriculture.
 The word Kreislauf — cycle, circuit, closed loop — was in the air before I had a name for it.
+It got into my head and would not leave.

 — Samuel Lennartz, founder